Buying a new home is an exciting time but what happens when the pre-settlement inspection results in a few surprises?

 Sometimes we come across clients who:

-- find chattels forming part of the sale have been removed or are
+find chattels forming part of the sale have been removed or are not working; or

-- third parties are claiming rights over an area of the property,
+third parties are claiming rights over an area of the property, or the chattels.

 Whatever the issue, we can help!